TLR1000/google-apps-script/README.md

 Scripts for Google Apps

-This repo is where I'll keep some scripts that are useful to me, and hopefully others can benefit from them too.
+This repo is where I'll keep some scripts and a number of them are used for the construction of twitter troll messages regarding controversial subjects.
+Make waves!
+The main purpose of them is to understand how things work, and that is the reason for their existence.

 How to Use Google Scripts